duckdb/pg_duckdb/README.md

 VALUES ('Azure', '<your connection string>');
 ```

-Note: writes to Azure are not yet supported, [here][duckdb/duckdb_azure#44] is the current discussion for more information.
+Note: writes to Azure are not yet supported, please see [the current discussion](duckdb/duckdb_azure#44) for more information.

 ### Connect with MotherDuck